Checklist - To keep in mind for the autumn semester 2021

 - First weeks of September: Gotland’s student union Rindi, invites new students to this (corona adapted) year’s welcoming events, the so called 'Lamning'.

-- First week of September: Guided trip with the sightseeing road train.
+- 3 September: Guided trip with the sightseeing road train.

 Important things to keep in mind